 This experience was curated in collaboration with the Japan’s Agency for Cultural Affairs and inspired by the Japan Heritage Story #019 “Sendai - Home of the Sophisticated Samurai”

-Dive into the Six Ancient Kiln' Heritage in Tamba-Sasayama
+Dive into the Six Ancient Kilns' Heritage in Tamba-Sasayama

 Experience 08